gracie007-cloud/msty-admin-mcp/README.md

 ### "Sidecar not running"

-Start Sidecar from Terminal for best dependency detection:
+Start Sidecar from Terminal:

 ```bash
 open -a MstySidecar
 ```

-### Database locked

-If Msty Studio is running, it may have a lock on the database.
-The MCP uses read-only mode but occasional locks can occur.
+### "Local AI Service not responding"

+Check that Sidecar is running and models are loaded in Msty Studio.

+### Empty responses from thinking models (qwen3)

+Fixed in v3.0.1 - the tool now correctly handles models that return reasoning in a separate field.

 ## 🤝 Contributing